-Continuing Education Students: Contact Registration Services
+Part-time Studies Students: Contact Registration Services

 Saskatchewan Polytechnic recognizes that adults learn in many different ways and through many different means.
 This includes acquiring knowledge and skills through life and work experience or non-formal training.
 A detailed Candidate Guide, which includes a self-audit for all PLAR-ready courses, has been developed for this program.
 This information guides a candidate through all steps in the PLAR process.

 Thanks to the generosity of donors and alumni, Saskatchewan Polytechnic gives away more than $2 million in student awards during the academic year.

 Saskatchewan Polytechnic offers student awards for every certificate and diploma program at every campus.
 You don't have to be a brainiac to receive a student award.
 Not all student awards are based on marks - some are based on financial need or things like community or volunteer involvement.